apache/axis-axis2-java-core/README.txt

      and the services.xml file,
   2) Archive the class files into a jar with the services.xml file in the META-INF
-  3) Drop the jar file to the $AXIS_HOME/WEB-INF/services directory where $AXIS_HOME represents the install directory of your Axis2 runtime.
+  3) Drop the jar file to the $AXIS2_HOME/WEB-INF/services directory where $AXIS2_HOME represents the install directory of your Axis2 runtime.
 (In the case of a servelet container this would be the "axis2" directory inside "webapps".)